 I'm a professional wedding videographer who bootstrapped his own wedding video and all the warnings are true—your DIY wedding video will be disastrous.
 Here are some tips to avoid that.

 Having a friend film for you sounds like a great idea at first, especially considering almost everyone has access to good quality video right in their pockets.
 But what are the foreseen costs of having amateur video during one of the most important days of your life?

-Wedding videography is a big financial investment and it can be a hard decision to make, especially when many brides fear getting a bad wedding video.
+Wedding videography is a solid financial investment and it can be a hard decision to make—especially when many brides fear getting a bad wedding video.
 Here are a few ways to make the decision making a little easier.

 Should you invest in a wedding video?
 It's a decision that should be made with a clear mind and an eye on potential post-wedding regret.
 Here's why.